Pakistan launches deadly strikes in Afghanistan

-KABUL: Pakistan said on Sunday (Feb 22) that it launched multiple airstrikes targeting militants in neighbouring Afghanistan, where the government reported children were among dozens of people killed and wounded.
+BIHSUD, Afghanistan: Pakistan said on Sunday (Feb 22) it launched multiple airstrikes targeting militants in neighbouring Afghanistan, where the government reported children were among dozens of people killed and wounded.

 The overnight attacks were the most extensive since border clashes last October killed more than 70 people on both sides and wounded hundreds.